Ann Romney

 Ann Lois Romney (née Davies; born April 16, 1949) is an American author and philanthropist.
-She is the wife of businessman and politician, Senator Mitt Romney of Utah.
-From 2003 to 2007, Romney was First Lady of Massachusetts, while her husband served as governor.
+She is married to politician and businessman Mitt Romney.
+From 2003 to 2007, Romney was First Lady of Massachusetts during her husband's tenure as governor.

-She was raised in Bloomfield Hills, Michigan, and attended the private Kingswood School there, where she dated Mitt Romney.
+Romney was raised in Bloomfield Hills, Michigan and attended the private Kingswood School there.
 She converted to the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1966.
-She attended Brigham Young University (BYU), married Mitt Romney in 1969, and in 1975 received a Bachelor of Arts degree in French.
+She attended Brigham Young University (BYU), married Mitt Romney in 1969, and received a Bachelor of Arts degree in French in 1975.
 As First Lady of Massachusetts, Romney served as the governor's liaison for federal faith-based initiatives.
 She was involved in a number of children's charities, including Operation Kids.
-She was an active participant in her husband's U.S. presidential campaigns in 2008 and again in 2012, when he was the Republican Party nominee.
+Later, she was an active participant in her husband's U.S. presidential campaigns in 2008 and 2012.

-Romney was diagnosed with multiple sclerosis in 1998 and has credited a mixture of mainstream and alternative treatments with giving her a lifestyle mostly without limitations.
-In one activity, equestrianism, she has consequently received recognition in dressage as an adult amateur at the national level and competed professionally in Grand Prix as well.
-In 2014 she opened the Ann Romney Center for Neurological Diseases at Brigham and Women's Hospital in Boston; it does intersectional research regarding multiple sclerosis and several other brain diseases.
+Romney was diagnosed with multiple sclerosis in 1998.
+She has credited a mixture of mainstream and alternative treatments with giving her a lifestyle mostly without limitations, and has said that equestrianism has helped her maintain her health.
+She has received recognition in dressage as an adult amateur at the national level and has competed professionally in Grand Prix as well.
+In 2014, she opened the Ann Romney Center for Neurological Diseases at Brigham and Women's Hospital in Boston; the Center performs intersectional research regarding multiple sclerosis and several other brain diseases.

-Ann and Mitt Romney have five sons, born between 1970 and 1981, twenty-four grandchildren, and one great-grandchild.